webofdata/specification-archived/specification.md

       tags:
         - "Management"
       summary: delete the named store, and all datasets
-      description: deletes the store or returns a 400 bad request if no store of the name provided exists
+      description: deletes the named store or returns a 404 not found if no store of the name provided exists
       operationId: delete-store
       parameters:
         - name: "store-name"